oldmanye007/hyperspectral_vn_unmixing/README.md

 # hyperspectral_vn_unmixing
 Scripts for a basic land cover subpixel unmixing, particularly for vegetation fraction cover estimation, using a universal method based on HyTools

-The main step of the method is to vector nomalize the input endmembers with L2-norm to make each of the edmembers unit-norm.
+The main step of the method is to vector nomalize the input endmembers with L2-norm to make each of the endmembers unit-norm.
 However, pixels in the input images are not required to undertake the same vector normalization due to a unit-sum post-processing.

 ## Results from the workflow